New Zealand & Australia

 Our next stop is Motueka where students will stay with host families and get a behind the scenes look at a tourism operation and take a guided kayak tour in Abel Tasman National Park.
 We then cross the Cook Strait from Picton to Wellington, the capital of New Zealand, by getting an introduction to New Zealand’s business, political and economic environment and by visiting organizations involved in alternative energy projects, carbon emissions trading and the international film/music industry.
 From Wellington, we fly to Sydney, Australia to learn about the economy of Australia and explore the themes of international business, marketing, event management and sustainability.

 This program uses the theme of sustainable development to explore the relationship between people, businesses and their natural environment.
-The course is suitable for all majors, led by University of Montana business school faculty and counts towards Davidson Honors College requirements.
+The course is suitable for all majors, led by University of Montana College of Business faculty and counts towards Davidson Honors College requirements.

 This Program offers 6 upper division credits in BMGT 493 or PTRM as well as 4 graduate credits in MBA 645 Sustainability: Humans, Business, and the Environment

 Program fee covers accommodation at hostels and motels and some meals.

 - Tuition for 6 upper-division credits (for spring semester), and